OWASP/API-Security/2019/en/src/0xd1-acknowledgments.md

 ## Acknowledgments to Contributors

-We’d like to thank contributors who contribute publicly on GitHub or via other
+We’d like to thank the following contributors who contributed publicly on GitHub or via other means:
-means:

 * 007divyachawla
 * anotherik